minvws/nl-covid19-data-dashboard/README.md

 In this project, we use Yarn instead of NPM, so the documentation assumes you have the `yarn` executable installed on your system.

-If you would like to run the code on your local machine check out the readme documentation of the [app](/packages/app/README.md) and (optionally the) [cms](/packages/cms/README.md) packages.
+If you would like to run the code on your local machine check out the README documentation of the [app](/packages/app/README.md) and (optionally the) [cms](/packages/cms/README.md) packages.